paralin/goscript/design/GENERICS.md

 This document outlines the approach for translating Go generics (introduced in Go 1.18) to TypeScript.
 Both Go and TypeScript support parametric polymorphism via generics, making the translation conceptually straightforward but with several important details to consider.

-**Status**: Generics support has been successfully implemented and tested.
-The `generics_leading_int` compliance test passes with correct output matching Go behavior.

 ## Type Parameters and Constraints

 ### Basic Translation